suyogrnerkar/Sublime-Text-Themes/README.md

 1) ApotheosisX -  Sublime Text 2/3 & TextMate Theme
 				  Release Version : 1.0.0
+				  Tested to work fine with Sublime Text 2/3.

+2) ApotheosisxRevamped - ApotheosisX Sublime Text 2/3 Theme with a Bit Darker Color Combinations Release Version : 1.0.0
-				  Tested to work fine with Sublime Text 3.
+				  Tested to work fine with Sublime Text 2/3.

-2) To be added Soon :)
+3) To be added Soon :)